awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 You can create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance\.
 If the instance becomes impaired due to an underlying hardware failure or a problem that requires AWS involvement to repair, you can automatically recover the instance\.
 Terminated instances cannot be recovered\.
 A recovered instance is identical to the original instance, including the instance ID, private IP addresses, Elastic IP addresses, and all instance metadata\.

+CloudWatch prevents you from adding a recovery action to an alarm that is on an instance which does not support recovery actions\.

 When the `StatusCheckFailed_System` alarm is triggered, and the recover action is initiated, you are notified by the Amazon SNS topic that you chose when you created the alarm and associated the recover action\.
 During instance recovery, the instance is migrated during an instance reboot, and any data that is in\-memory is lost\.
 When the process is complete, information is published to the SNS topic you've configured for the alarm\.
 Anyone who is subscribed to this SNS topic receives an email notification that includes the status of the recovery attempt and any further instructions\.
 You notice an instance reboot on the recovered instance\.

 The recover action can be used only with `StatusCheckFailed_System`, not with `StatusCheckFailed_Instance`\.